foxford/event/docs/src/impl/room_adjustment.md

 The recording may contain a preroll: a title in the beginning of the video added on transcoding.
 This requires to shift all events right for the preroll duration to keep them in sync.
-This duration is being specified with `offset` paramter.
+This duration is being specified with `offset` parameter.

 ## Room opening difference compensation